thuml/depyf/docs/walk_through.rst

 Finally, after ``Dynamo`` separates PyTorch code from Python code, and after ``AOTAutograd`` generates the backward computation graph from the forward computation graph, we entered the world of pure computation graphs.

 This is how the ``backend`` argument in ``torch.compile`` comes into play.
-It takes the above computation graphs as input, and generates optimized code that can execute the above computation graphs.
+It takes the above computation graphs as input, and generates optimized code that can execute the above computation graphs on different devices.

 In general, a backend will try every optimize techniques it knows for the computation graphs.
 Each optimization technique is called one ``pass``.
 Some optimization passes from the PyTorch builtin backend, namely the ``Inductor`` backend, can be found `here <https://github.com/pytorch/pytorch/tree/main/torch/_inductor/fx_passes>`_.